 With a range of colors on offer, this is the more budget- and fashion-conscious iPhone buyer’s handset of choice; if you’re ensconced in the Apple way of things then you’ll find a lot to enjoy on the iPhone XR.

+The obvious next step up from the iPhone XR is the iPhone XS – or the XS Max if you’re after a bigger screen.
 The cost is higher, but it does bring a premium feel and the much-talked-about enhanced camera.
 It's one for iPhones fan who only wants the best, but whose budget doesn't quite stretch to the new 11 series.

-- Read our iPhone XS review
+Check out our iPhone XS review (opens in new tab)

 First reviewed: October 2018